 Please be sure that you are reporting all of your locations to the proper Clinton Township, Michigan.
 We are Clinton Township in Macomb County and our zip codes are 48035, 48036, 48038.
 There is also a Clinton Township in Lenawee County and Oscoda County as well as a city of Clinton, Michigan.
 Many times these accounts get confused.
 Be sure you are reporting to the correct community to ensure that you are getting the most accurate assessment.

-Also, we have five (5) school districts in Clinton Township.
+Also, we have five school districts in Clinton Township.
 We divide your accounts up by these school districts.
-Your parcel number will end in 016, 017, 018, 019 or 020.
+Your parcel number will end in 016, 017, 018, 019 or 020, each denoting a different school district:

 If you are not sure, what account to place a location on, you may either look the address up on our Public Record Data Link or contact us at 586-286-9468.